nbari/zunzuncito/README.md

 All the custom python modules follow the same structure.
 They basically consist of a class called **APIResource** which contains a method called **dispatch** that will require two arguments: a WSGI environment "environ" as first argument and a function "start_response" that will start the response, [see PEP 333](http://www.python.org/dev/peps/pep-0333/)

-ZunZun core turns around three arguments:
+ZunZun core turns around four arguments:

 ```
 root: directory containing all your API modules - see this like the "document_root"
-versions: list of supported versions ['v0', 'v1', 'v2']
+versions: list of supported versions ['v0', 'v1', etc...]
+hosts: dict of hosts:vroots Multitenant support
-routes: list of tuples containing regex patterns, handlers and allowed http methods
+routes: dict of tuples containing regex patterns, py_mod and allowed http methods
 ```

 > In the [docs](http://docs.zunzun.io) you can find a more detailed overview of the ZunZun arguments and the class itself.

+When a new request arrive, the ZunZun router searches for 'vroot' declared on the 'hosts' dictionary matching the current HTTP_HOST, a basic hosts dictionary looks like:

+    {
+      '*': 'default', # match all hosts
+      '*.zunzun.io': 'default', # match all hosts ending with zunzun.io
+      'api.zunzun.io': 'api_zunzun_io' # match only api.zunzun.io
+    }

+The format is `'host to match': 'vroot'`, wildcard **'*'** can be used prefixing domains names.

-When a new request arrive, the ZunZun router parses the [REQUEST_URI](http://en.wikipedia.org/wiki/URI_scheme) in order to accomplish this pattern:
+Once a **vroot** is found, the ZunZun router parses the [REQUEST_URI](http://en.wikipedia.org/wiki/URI_scheme) in order to accomplish this pattern:

     /version/api_resource/path